Barney Stinson: Catchphrases

 In the show's pilot, Barney first utters the phrase, "Suit up!", as he tells others to dress like him to go out.
 The phrase "Suit up!" came from an ad for a suit sale in a later episode about his past with Shannon.
 According to creator Thomas, this is a sign that Barney "thought of his suit as some kind of superhero outfit that separated him from the pack."
 The phrase is repeated in many episodes, and is often modified to fit whatever clothing Barney is wearing, such as "Flight suit up", "Snow suit up", and even "Birthday suit up".
 He also uses the word "awesome" to describe anything that he finds remotely pleasing, and invents different kinds of "high-fives" for every occasion.
 Barney's invented high-fives include "The Self-Five" (in which Barney high-fives himself), "The Prayer-Five" (in which Barney and Robin discreetly move their hands in a motion replicating the Sign of the Cross -up, down, left, right- before making contact with the backs of their hands while sitting in a pastor's office), and "The Almighty-Five" (in which Barney supposedly receives a high-five from God himself).

 However, Barney's arguably most famous catch phrase is "Legendary!" which he uses to describe anything and everything fun and exciting (In fact, Ted says that he over-uses it).
 When saying something is legendary, he typically says "it's going to be Legen... wait for it... dary!
 Legendary!"
 He also says "wait for it" quite often, and uses the word "Nice" to express when he enjoys something or someone.

-In the show Barney frequently approaches attractive women with Ted in tow and asks "Haaaaaave you met Ted?" as a way to start a conversation with strangers.
+In the show Barney frequently approaches attractive women with Ted in tow and asks "Haaaaave you met Ted?" as a way to start a conversation with strangers.
 Thomas says that this phrase is based in real life, as a one-time friend of his often used a similar line to meet women.
 He is also prone to saying "Daddy's Home" as either a chat-up line or for grand entrances, and "True Story" as an ending to stories or theories that are generally erroneous.

 Barney often uses the phrase "Challenge accepted" when someone mentions an outlandish task that supposedly cannot be done; he takes this as a personal challenge and attempts, usually successfully, to perform the task.